 The term "sorrow according to Yahuwah" in scripture is said to produce repentance toward salvation (2 Korinthios [Corinthians] 7:10).

-If you look up the meaning of the words rendered as repent in the Ibriy (Hebrew) scriptures of most English versions, you will find that often they do mean sorrow.
-Sorrow for deeds done, or more precisely, to be sorry for or concerning some thought or deed.
+If you look up the meaning of the words rendered as repent in the Ibriy (Hebrew) scriptures, you will find that often they do mean sorrow.
+Sorrow for deeds done.
 But, the plan of salvation is not revealed in the Ibriy scripture, it is revealed in the Greek.
 In the Greek scripture the word rendered repent means something very different.
 Also, the meaning stands clearly as a condition you must meet to please Yahuwah.

-Below you will find the Ibriy and Greek words rendered in the KJV and most other English versions as repent and their actual meanings.
-Please note that it is only the verb "repent" of which I show the definition, not its variations.
-These definitions are from the Strong's Ibriy/Greek dictionary and I have included the associated Strong's Exhaustive Concordance cross-reference number so you can easily find them yourself.
+Below you will find the Ibriy and Greek words rendered as repent and their meanings.
+Please note that it is only the verb repent that I have defined and not its variations.
+These definitions are from the Strong's Ibriy/Greek dictionary and I have included the associated Strong's Exhaustive Concordance cross-reference number.

-This first Ibriy word, shuwb, appears only three times in the KJV in its rendering as "repent," in 1 Kings 8:47, Yechezqe'l (Ezekiel) 14:6 and 18:30, but many more times as the other definitions listed with it.
-It literally means to turn back, NOT to repent.
+This first Ibriy word, shuwb, appears only three times, in 1 Kings 8:47, Yechezqe'l (Ezekiel) 14:6 and 18:30, in its rendering as repent, but many more times as the other definitions listed with it.

 H7725. shuwb, shoob; a primary root; to turn back (hence, away) transient or intransigent, literally or figuratively (not necessarily with the idea of return to the starting point); generally to retreat; often advancing again.

-It is also rendered by the KJV translators as break, build, circumcise, dig, do anything, do evil, feed, lay down, lie down, lodge, make, rejoice, send, take, weep, again, (cause to) answer (+ again), in any case (wise), at all, averse, bring (again, back, home again), call [to mind], carry again (back), cease, certainly, come again (back), consider, continually, convert, deliver (again), deny, draw back, fetch home again, fro, get [oneself] (back) again, give (again), go again (back, home), [go] out, hinder, let, [see] more, needs, be past, pay, pervert, pull in again, put (again, up again), recall, recompense, recover, refresh, relieve, render (again), repent, requite, rescue, restore, retrieve, (cause to, make to) return, reverse, reward, say nay, send back, set again, slide back, still, surely, take back (off), (cause to, make to) turn (again, self again, away, back, back again, backward, from, off), withdraw.
+It is rendered as ([break, build, circumcise, dig, do anything, do evil, feed, lay down, lie down, lodge, make, rejoice, send, take, weep]) X again, (cause to) answer (+ again), X in any case (wise), X at all, averse, bring (again, back, home again), call [to mind], carry again (back), cease, X certainly, come again (back) X consider, + continually, convert, deliver (again), + deny, draw back, fetch home again, X fro, get [oneself] (back) again, X give (again), go again (back, home), [go] out, hinder, let, [see] more, X needs, be past, X pay, pervert, pull in again, put (again, up again), recall, recompense, recover, refresh, relieve, render (again), X repent, requite, rescue, restore, retrieve, (cause to, make to) return, reverse, reward, + say nay, send back, set again, slide back, still, X surely, take back (off), (cause to, make to) turn (again, self again, away, back, back again, backward, from, off), withdraw.

 This second Ibriy word, nacham, is the one from which people get their mistaken idea about being sorry for your sins.
-It does mean to be sorry for or sorry concerning an act or thought, but it is not the idea expressed by "repent" in the plan of salvation.
+It does mean to be sorry, but it is not the idea expressed in the plan of salvation.

 H5162. nacham, naw-kham'; a primary root; prop. to sigh, i.e. breathe strongly; by implication to be sorry, i.e. (in a favorable sense) to pity, console, or (reflex.) rue; or (unfavorably) to avenge (oneself).

-This Greek word, metamellomai, means much the same as the Ibriy word nacham.
-It appears three times in the Greek scripture of the KJV and some other English versions as repent and three other times as repented.
+This first Greek word, metamellomai, means much the same as the Ibriy word nacham.
+It appears three times in the Greek scripture as repent and three other times as repented.
 However, it is not the word found in Acts 2:38.

 G3338. metamellomai, met-am-el'-lom-ahee; from G3326 and the mid. of G3199; to care afterwards, i.e. regret:--repent (self).